INFINIT (IN) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 INFINIT Historical Price

-According to the latest data gathered on INFINIT live price page, the current price of INFINIT is 0.12234USD.
+According to the latest data gathered on INFINIT live price page, the current price of INFINIT is 0.11286USD.
 The circulating supply of INFINIT(IN) is

 In the past 24 hours, INFINIT has shown a price movement of